-The choice shouldn’t be “excitement or chore.”
-The choice should be “boredom or chore.”
+The choice shouldn’t be excitement or chore.
+The choice should be boredom or chore.

-Find out what his plans are after he’s finished and try to motivate him toward getting the work done so he move on to what he really wants to do.
+Find out what his plans are after he’s finished.
+Motivate him to get the work done so that he can move on to what he wants to do.

 Appealing to a child’s self-interests—rather than explaining the abstract concept of responsibility or duty—is generally much more effective for kids.

-The beauty of this system is that you’re not constantly nagging anymore, you’re just keeping time.
+The beauty of this system is that you’re not constantly nagging anymore.
+Instead, you’re just keeping time.
+You can even use a cooking timer with an alarm.
 The next night, you can say:

 “Let’s see if you can get it done in 15 minutes tonight.
 But remember, you have to do it right.
 I’m going to check.”

 It is also appropriate to give that part of his allowance to a sibling who does the chore instead.
 This way, you’re not working on the chore, you’re working on the communications process, as well as your child’s motivation.

 Again, you never want to be pulling your child back from something exciting in order to do something mundane and boring.
 Rather, you want to get them to work through the mundane and boring things to get to something exciting.

-Sometimes as a parent you have to ask yourself, “if my child isn’t doing his chores, what is he doing?”
+Sometimes as a parent, you have to ask yourself, “if my child isn’t doing his chores, what is he doing?”
 You really have to be aware of how your child is using his time.
 If he’s not doing his chores because he’s playing on the computer or reading a comic book, you’ve got to stop that pattern.

-The choice shouldn’t be “excitement or chore.”
-The choice should be “boredom or chore.”
-What I mean is that kids have to understand that until chores are finished, they don’t get to have fun.
+In the end, the choice shouldn’t be excitement or chore.
+The choice should be boredom or chore.
+Kids have to understand that until chores are finished, they don’t get to have fun.
 No electronics until chores are done and no going out with friends until chores are done.
 The alternative to doing their chores needs to be boredom.

-I tell parents not to use chores as a consequence when your child does something wrong to another sibling.
+Only use chores as a consequence when your child does something wrong to another sibling.
 In order to make amends—to right the wrong—they do that person’s chore for them.
-That’s a physical way of saying, “I was wrong to do that and I’m doing your chore to show you that I’m sincere.”
+That’s a physical way of saying, “I was wrong to do that, and I’m doing your chore to show you that I’m sincere.”

-I recommend that parents have a chart on the refrigerator with each child’s name on it, with their chores listed next to their names.
-If they make their bed promptly and do it right, they get a check.
-When they get five checks, they get some reward.
+If you want kids to take responsibility for their chores, integrate their tasks with a reward system.
+Put a chart on the refrigerator with each child’s name on it, with their chores listed next to their names.
+If they make their bed promptly and do it right, they get a checkmark.
+When they get five checkmarks, they get a reward.
 Maybe it’s staying up an hour later.
 Maybe it’s having more screen time one night.